Integral period relations and congruences: Introduction

 3) Then one proves that these integral representations have rational structures (for $s=s_0$) (using algebraic topology) and one deduces from this rationality theorems for the normalized (twisted) $L$-value $L^\ast(\Pi,r,s_0)=\frac{L(\Pi,s_0)}{\Omega_\Pi(r)}$, resp. $L^\ast(\pi,r_i,s_0)=\frac{L(\pi,r_i,s_0)}{\Omega_\pi(r_i)}$,

 4) Using the factorization $L(\Pi,r,s)=\prod_i L(\pi,r_i,s)$ and taking the ratio, one relates up to a non-zero algebraic number $\Omega_\Pi(r)$ to $\prod_i\Omega_\pi(r_i)$.

-Many results have been obtained after for example the works of Shimura \cite{Shimura}, Blasius \cite{Blasius}, Harris \cite{Harris} and more recently by H. Grobner, M. Harris and J. Lin \cite{GHL} just to quote a few.
+Many results have been obtained using this kind of approach.
+For example, the reader can consult the works of G. Shimura \cite{Shimura}, D. Blasius \cite{Blasius}, M. Harris \cite{Harris} and more recently by H. Grobner, M. Harris and J. Lin \cite{GHL} just to quote a few.

 On the other hand, establishing the same period relations up to a $p$-adic unit with similar arguments would require to use the non-vanishing modulo $p$ of normalized twisted $L$-values.
-Since very few of those are known, it turns out that proving integral period relations is usually very difficult and very few general examples are known (see for instance \cite{GV}, \cite{PV16}).
+Since very few of those are known, it turns out that proving integral period relations is usually very difficult and very few general examples are known (see for instance \cite{GV00}, \cite{PV16}).

-Actually, the integral period relations can be deduced from a form of the Bloch-Kato conjectures for the motives associated to $\pi$ and to $\Pi=\varphi_\ast(\pi)$ when the arithmetic $L$-values defined previously can be related to the size of the $p$-adic Selmer groups attached to the Galois representations determined by the representations of the $L$-groups at play.
+Actually, the integral period relations can be deduced from a form of the Bloch-Kato conjectures for the motives associated to $\pi$ and to $\Pi=\varphi_\ast(\pi)$\footnote{Recall that we denote by $\varphi_*$ the map giving the conjectural Langlands functoriality induced by $\varphi$.
+In theory, we should in fact speak about transfer of packets but we omit this technicality which does not matter for this introduction.} when the arithmetic $L$-values defined previously can be related to the size of the $p$-adic Selmer groups attached to the Galois representations determined by the representations of the $L$-groups at play.
 The factorization \eqref{Lgroup-rep-fact} induces then a direct decomposition of Selmer groups and therefore a factorization of the arithmetic $L$-values and therefore of the periods up to a $p$-adic unit.
 More precisely, for $(\Pi,r)$ and $(\pi,r_i)$, one needs to prove an analogue of the Bloch-Kato conjecture expressing the special values at $s_0$ of these automorphic $L$ functions normalized by automorphic periods as (respectively) the order of the $\Sha^1$ of $r_\ast T_\Pi(s_0)\otimes\Q_p/\Z_p$, where $T_\Pi(s_0)$ is a $p$-adic lattice in the $p$-adic realization of the motive $M_\Pi(s_0)$ and $\Sha^1(r_\ast T_\Pi(s_0)\otimes\Q_p/\Z_p)$ is the quotient of the Selmer group of $r_\ast T_\Pi(s_0)\otimes\Q_p/\Z_p$ by its $p$-divisible part, resp. the order of the $\Sha^1$ of $r_{i,\ast} T_\pi(s_0)\otimes\Q_p/\Z_p$, with similar notations.
 Then one compares these formulas for $(\Pi,r)$ and $(\pi,r_i)$'s where $\varphi_\ast(\pi)=\Pi$.
 This yields an integral period relation because the special $L$-value of $(\Pi,r)$, resp. the corresponding Selmer group and $\Sha$-group, decomposes as a product, resp. a direct sum, over $i$'s.

 The purpose of the present work is to contribute to the case where the Langlands functoriality is the base change

 for cuspidal representations, where $F_2/F_1$ is an abelian extension of number fields, mostly when $F_1=\Q$ and $F_2$ is quadratic, although in certain sections, $F_2$ is abelian totally real.
 However none of the methods alluded above can be completed fully and give only partial results.
 Our strategy is to show we can combine them through the study of congruences in order to obtain the integral period relation for quadratic base change.